libriscv/libriscv/docs/INTEGRATION.md

 Note that you can also install libriscv through packaging, eg. `libriscv` on AUR.

+## Configuring libriscv

+_libriscv_ has good defaults, but has a variety of configuration options that changes its behavior and even performance.

+_libriscv_ is primarily configured using CMake options:

+> RISCV_DEBUG
+- Enable extra debugging features, such as verbose jumps. _libriscv_ does not ordinarily need this enabled.

+> RISCV_EXT_A
+- Enable atomic instructions (A-extension)

+> RISCV_EXT_C
+- Enable compressed instructions (C-extension)

+> RISCV_EXT_V
+- Enable vector instructions (V-extension)

+> RISCV_32I
+- Enable 32-bit RISC-V emulation

+> RISCV_64I
+- Enable 64-bit RISC-V emulation

+> RISCV_128I
+- Enable 128-bit RISC-V emulation

+> RISCV_FCSR
+- Enable floating-point rounding mode emulation, as well as extra NaN-handling.

+> RISCV_EXPERIMENTAL
+- Enable or reveal experimental features.
+Extra options revealed must be separately enabled to take effect.

+> RISCV_MEMORY_TRAPS
+- Enable traps on pages.
+Pages with traps must have caching disabled, and may not lie inside the memory arena (if enabled).
+Pages with traps that lie outside of the memory arena can be repeatedly triggered using reads, writes and jumps.

+> RISCV_BINARY_TRANSLATION
+- Enable high-performance emulation using binary translation.

+> RISCV_LIBTCC
+- Enable JIT-compilation using libtcc.
+Binary translation must also be enabled.

+> RISCV_FLAT_RW_ARENA
+- Enable high-performance memory operations using a flat read-write arena.
+The guest address is separated into 4 parts: 1.
+The area starting at zero up to the ELF begin is made invalid.
+2. The area starting from the ELF to the end of .rodata is made read-only.
+The .data section and up to the end of the arena is made read+write.
+And finally, outside of the arena uses virtual paging, where page protections apply.

+> RISCV_THREADED
+- Enable threaded dispatch, using computed goto.
+Fastest dispatch method.
+When threaded and tailcall are both disabled, fall back to switch-based dispatch.

+> RISCV_TAILCALL_DISPATCH
+- Enable dispatch using musttail.
+Clang only.

+> RISCV_ENCOMPASSING_ARENA
+- Create an N-bit address space where all memory operations must reside.
+All memory accesses outside of this address space is inaccessible.

+> RISCV_ENCOMPASSING_ARENA_BITS
+- When RISCV_ENCOMPASSING_ARENA is enabled, this option sets the number of bits each memory address has, effectively making up the size of the address space.
+For example, 32-bits is a 4GB address space, and 30 is a 1GB address space.
+32-bits is most likely the fastest setting.
+The entire address space is mapped out at construction.
+Experimental feature.

+> RISCV_TIMED_VMCALLS
+- Allow execution without instruction counting, instead timed out using timers and signals.
+Very experimental feature.

+The fastest configuration is:
+1. Use 32-bit RISC-V
+2. Disable C-extension
+3. Enable flat read-write arena
+4. Enable experimental + 32-bit encompassing arena
+5. Enable binary translation (or use embedded source files)
+6. Enable timed VM calls

+Although this is the fastest known configuration, one should use the one that is most convenient.

 ## Machine Options

 The Machine constructor has many options, and we will go through each one.